 Tricyclic Antidepressants (TCAs)

-Tricyclic antidepressants (TCAs) are generally not a first line of treatment for ADHD because of potential adverse effects, but they can be helpful when stimulants vs. non-stimulants have not been helpful.3, 4, 5
+Tricyclic antidepressants (TCAs) are generally not a first-line ADHD treatment for adults because of potential adverse effects.
+Still, they can be helpful when people do not respond to stimulants or non-stimulants.3,4

-Adults with ADHD can exhibit some symptoms that look like depression, anxiety, or even a more serious mood or personality disorder disorder.
-Shared symptoms might be impulsivity, changes in mood, angry outbursts, or feelings of boredom; however, the impulsivity component of ADHD is typically short-lived and not as intense or risky for those with other psychiatric disorders.4
+Adults with ADHD can exhibit some symptoms that resemble depression, anxiety, or a more serious mood or personality disorder.
+Shared symptoms might be impulsivity, changes in mood, angry outbursts, or boredom.
+However, the impulsivity component of ADHD is typically short-lived and not as intense or risky for those with other psychiatric disorders.3

 Other Medications

-Monoamine oxidase inhibitors (MAOIs) are the oldest class of antidepressants and have been used to treat ADHD.
-These are typically not prescribed because of known, dangerous interactions with certain foods and and adverse effects like weight gain, sexual dysfunction, and hypertension.5 Your doctor may prescribe a MAOI or other type of antidepressant if you are resistant to other forms of treatment.
+Monoamine oxidase inhibitors (MAOIs) are the oldest class of antidepressants and can help when treating adult ADHD.
+Providers rarely prescribe these medications because of known, dangerous interactions with certain foods and adverse effects like weight gain, sexual dysfunction, and hypertension.4 Your doctor may prescribe an MAOI or other type of antidepressant if you are resistant to other forms of treatment.

-6 Questions to Ask Before Beginning Adult ADHD Medication
+Questions to Ask About Medication Treatment for Adult ADHD

-It’s good to bring a list of important questions to ask your provider before taking any medication.
-If you’ve been diagnosed with ADHD, it’s important to communicate with your provider about whether you have any other mental health or physical health issues or concerns (diagnosed or not).
-It could take more than one try with medications, and your doctor may switch medications if you have serious adverse effects.
+Bringing a list of questions to ask your provider is important before taking any medication.
+Communicate with your provider about any other mental or physical health issues (diagnosed or not) so they can recommend the best options.
+You may face some trial and error with medications, and your doctor may switch your prescription if you have serious adverse effects.

-Here are six questions to ask your doctor/prescriber before beginning a new medication:
+Here are questions to ask before beginning a new medication for adult ADHD:

 - What side effects are the least and most common?